Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Learning Junta Distributions

-We now define $p''':=p''(x)/C.$ By construction, $p'''$ is a probability distribution.
-In addition, $p'''$ is $O(\eps)$-close to $p$, because
+We now define $p^{\prime\prime\prime} \coloneqq p^{\prime\prime}(x)/C$.
+By construction, $p^{\prime\prime\prime}$ is a probability distribution.
+In addition, $p^{\prime\prime\prime}$ is $O\rbra{\eps}$-close to $p$, because

-where in the second step we have used $C\approx 1\pm \eps$ and that for $\eps=O(1)$, $|1/(1\pm \eps)-1|=O(\eps)$ by Taylor's theorem.
-Hence, the total time complexity of the algorithm is $O(n^k\cdot 2^kk\log(n)/\eps^2)$, coming from computing the $O(n^k)$ empirical low-degree Fourier coefficients. \end{remark}
+where in the second step we have used $C \approx 1\pm \eps$ and that for $\eps = O\rbra{1}$, $\abs{1/(1 \pm \eps)-1} = O\rbra{\eps}$ by Taylor's theorem.
+Hence, the total time complexity of the algorithm is $O\rbra{n^k \cdot 2^k k\log\rbra{n}/\eps^2}$, coming from computing the $O\rbra{n^k}$ empirical low-degree Fourier coefficients. \end{remark}

-\section{Learning and testing quantum junta states}
+\section{Learning and Testing Quantum Junta States}

 In this section, we prove \cref{theo:learnquantumjuntas,theo:testingjuntastates}.
-We begin by recalling the usual access model for quantum states~\cite{o2016efficient,haah2017sample}.
-We are given copies of $\rho^{\otimes m}$ for $m\in\mathbb N$ on which we can measure.
-We consider the trace distance Note that an $n$-qubit state $\rho$ is a $k$-junta state if and only if it can be written as
+We begin by recalling the usual access model for quantum states~\cite{o2016efficient,HHJ+17}.
+We are given copies of $\rho^{\otimes m}$ for $m \in \N$ on which we can measure.
+We consider the trace distance